Leslie Caron is a living legend.

 Leslie's Former Classmate

-Leslie wasn’t the only ballerina in Roland Petit’s Ballets des Champs-Elysees who would go on to achieve international film stardom.
+Interestingly, Leslie wasn’t the only ballerina in Roland Petit’s Ballets des Champs-Elysees who went on to achieve international film stardom.

-See if you can recognize who this famous classmate is in the picture below–Leslie is on the right, and our mystery dancer is on the left:
+See if you can recognize Leslie’s famous classmate in the photo below.
+Leslie is on the right, and our mystery dancer is on the left:

 Did you guess who it is?